The English Department offers a Journalism minor.

 The Journalism minor offers our students a crucial element of critical literacy and scholarly critique.
 Housed in the English Department, the minor engages and honors the English Department’s expertise in the practice of writing.
 The minor’s interdisciplinary approach enables students to combine their passion for storytelling, truth-telling, and their commitment to social justice.
 Combining an old-school journalistic commitment to ethics with a new school new media multiplatform approach, the minor enhances students’ understanding of the quickly changing media topography.
 This minor complements a vast array of major fields of study across the College.
 Additionally, it enhances future career opportunities for students by underscoring their academic and professional journalistic achievements during their college years.

-Students must take six classes to complete the minor in Journalism, four required and two electives.
+Students must take six classes to complete the minor, four required and two electives.
 The required:

 - JOUR-100 Introduction to Journalism (offered fall and spring)